What is an Orthopedic Nurse?

 “There are more orthopedic procedures all the time, increasing the demand for nurses,” Gabbert says.
 “Orthopedic departments don’t mind starting with someone who is fresh out of school,” she adds.

-According to the BLS, job growth of all registered nurses is expected to increase by 6 percent through 2031.
+According to the BLS, job growth of all registered nurses is expected to increase by 5.6% through 2032.
 This is good news for those looking to enter the field, especially when considering more than one million nurses will reach retirement age over the next 10 to 15 years, according to the Federal Health Resources and Services Administration.

 To stay up-to-date with the latest resources and evidence-based practices in the field, Gabbert recommends connecting with your local nursing chapter.
 Other resources include: